ibm-cloud-docs/log-analysis/agent/detach_agent.md

 4. Delete the logging agent serviceaccount.

-    ```
+    ```text
     oc delete serviceaccount logdna-agent -n ibm-observe
     ```
     {: pre}

-4. Remove the logging secrets from your cluster.
+5. Remove the logging secrets from your cluster.
 Each secret contains the logging ingestion key.
 Run the following commands:

     List secrets.

-    ```
+    ```text
     oc get secrets -n ibm-observe
     ```
     {: pre}

     Then, run the following command for each secret:

-    ```
+    ```text
     oc delete secret logdna-agent-key -n ibm-observe
     ```
     {: pre}

     Where *PROJECT* is the namespace where the logging pods run.
 Set this value to **ibm-observe**.

-5. Remove the logging agent on every worker(node) of your Kubernetes cluster.
+6. Remove the logging agent on every worker(node) of your Kubernetes cluster.
 The logging agent is responsible for collecting and forwarding your logs.
 Run the following command:

-    ```
+    ```text
     oc delete daemonset logdna-agent -n ibm-observe
     ```
     {: codeblock}

     Where *PROJECT* is the namespace where the logging pods run.
 Set this value to **ibm-observe**.

-5. Verify that the logging agent is deleted successfully.
+7. Verify that the logging agent is deleted successfully.
 Run the following command to verify that logging agent pods are not running:

-    ```
+    ```text
     oc get pods -n ibm-observe
     ```
     {: codeblock}